- Download our Moving to Sweden Guide (PDF)

-The Scandinavian country is known internationally for its history of entrepreneurialism and its affinity for egalitarianism.
-Nonetheless, expats may find that doing business in Sweden is anything but lagom – a concept at the heart of Swedish business dealings, which means normal, adequate or just right.
+Sweden is known internationally for its history of entrepreneurialism and its affinity for egalitarianism.
+Nonetheless, expats may find that doing business in Sweden is anything but lagom – a concept at the heart of Swedish business dealings, which means 'just right' or 'in balance'.

 Hours of business

 8am to 5pm, Monday to Friday.

 Dress code is smart-casual and conservative, although suits are not expected.

 Shaking hands is the most common form of greeting in the Swedish business environment, both in and out of the office, for hello and goodbye.
 This is the case for both genders.

 Err on the side of caution when giving gifts to business associates in Sweden.
 They are certainly not expected and could possibly be regarded as inappropriate.

 Women have full equality in Sweden.
 Women doing business in Sweden will usually receive the same treatment as men.